Fixing the Realtek RTL8126 5GbE Ethernet Issue on Arch Linux

 Step 4: Ensure the Correct Driver Loads Automatically

-Ensure the correct r8126 driver loads on boot:
+Configure the r8126 driver to load on boot:

 1